ArniAgar/lolnet-web-development/about-us/README.txt

 [/crew]

-To get an image applied, you must save an image in the crew folder (/img/crew/) and name it as [name].jpg - that is the name of the person which will be used inside the [name] tag WITHOUT any spaces followed by .jpg.
+To get an image applied, you must save an image in the crew folder (/img/crew/) and name it as [name].jpg or [name].png - that is the name of the person which will be used inside the [name] tag WITHOUT any spaces followed by .jpg or .png.
 No other file extension is supported.

 EXAMPLE
 -------